Exiua/FunscriptVideo/SPEC.md

 : A playable video file *and its corresponding metadata entry* declared within the FSV metadata.

 **Script Variant**
-: A FunScript file or logical component that defines motion or interaction data synchronized to the timeline of a referenced video.
+: A Funscript file or logical component that defines motion or interaction data synchronized to the timeline of a referenced video.
 Variants may differ in axis, intensity, or style.

 **Subtitle Track**
 : A subtitle or caption file referenced by the FSV metadata, such as `.srt`, `.vtt`, or `.smi`.